caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ![Hyperobject sketch](./images/Hyperobject.png)

-### Interactive Inteface
+### Interactive Interface

+The Interactive Interface of a Hyperobject is an online transaction processing interface.
+As such is must obey certain principles of distributed systems.
+In particular, all operations (commands or queries) must act only on local knowledge.
+Other principles are described in [Appendix A](#appendixA), but the local knowledge constraint has several important implications.
+First, it implies that each Hyperobject has a private local repository of knowledge about itself and information replicated from other sources of knowledge; it has a copy of all the data it needs to work.
+This local knowledge is kept updated via the Reactive Interface described later.

-The Command side of the Interactive Interface is shaped by CQRS, 3DR, and I2.
+The Interactive Interface is segregated into to an Intent (command) surface and a Query surface.
+Access to these surfaces is mitigated by URL and Verb.

+#### URLs

 ```
 https://consumer-shopping-context.contoso.com/consumer-shopping-cart/42924579adkfajl32792i98f98
         \--------- bounded context ---------/\---- aggregate ------/\--- aggregate root id ---/
 ```
-All Hyperobjects URLs are translucent identifiers with regular structure that delineate constituent API surfaces.
+All Hyperobjects URLs are translucent identifiers with a regular structure that delineates constituent API surfaces.
 There are four primary URL types.

 - Bounded Context
   //**consumer-shopping-context.contoso.com**/
-  Exposes service metadata (available Intents, Event Activities)
+  Exposes service metadata (available Intents, emitted Events)
   Also serves as entry-point for browsable interactive documentation
+  Supports: GET, QUERY

 - Aggregate
-  //consumer-shopping-context.contoso.com/**consumer-shopping-cart**/
+  //consumer-shopping-context.contoso.com/**cart**/
-  Exposes Query surface for a Resource Type e.g. Shopping Carts
+  Exposes Query surface for a Resource Type e.g. Carts
   Admits creation of new aggregate roots
+  Supports: GET (metdata), QUERY, POST, POSIT

 - Continuant
-  //consumer-shopping-context.contoso.com/consumer-shopping-cart/**42924579adkfajl32792i98f98**
+  //consumer-shopping-context.contoso.com/cart/**4b9z479akfj8**
-  Nominates the "current" version of a particular Aggregate Root
+  The stable identity of an Aggregate Root as it changes over time, i.e. nominates the "current version" of a particular Aggregate Root
   Primary API surface, implements domain operations (i.e. POSTed Intents)
+  Supports: GET, POST, DELETE

 - Revision
-  //consumer-shopping-context.contoso.com/consumer-shopping-cart/42924579adkfajl32792i98f98/**101**
+  //consumer-shopping-context.contoso.com/cart/4b9z479akfj8/**101**
   Nominates an Aggregate Root at a particular point-in-event-time, e.g. 101
   Generally exposes the same operational semantics as the Continuant, but results in a new Aggregate Root, a fork of the original at the point-in-event-time nominated by the Revision
+  Supports: GET, POST, POSIT

+- History
+  //consumer-shopping-context.contoso.com/cart/4b9z479akfj8/**history**
+  An event-time ordered, paged listing of the events that have transpired for a particular Aggregate Root
+  Supports: GET

+#### Supported Verbs

+> The most important thing about object-oriented thinking is getting the verbs
+> right. - attributed to Alan Kay in "Points of View", pg 113

+From HTTP we take GET, POST and DELETE, to which we add POSIT and QUERY.

+POSIT adopts the application-level semantics of an equivalent POST but removes any durable change.
+In other words, it functions exactly as if you had performed a POST, but there is no change of state in the service.
+Thus, unlike POST, POSIT is safe and idempotent.
+The primary use of this verb is to allow clients to peek into the future, asking "what if" questions.
+The body of any POST or POSIT must always be an Intent supported by the Aggregate.

+QUERY adopts the semantics of GET; it is safe and idempotent.
+However, it allows for a body in the request, the query itself, with the query langage nominated by the Content-Type header.

 #### Revisions